kelwSagashi/4-Bit-ALU-Hex-Display-Tinkercad/README.md

 1 + 1
 ```

-The binary system only goes up to 1, so 1 + 1 and it couldn't be 2.
+The binary system only goes up to 1, so 1 + 1 couldn't be 2.
 So the result will be 0 and carry 1 to the next one, let's see that now:

 |Carry     | |1| |
 | -------- |-|-|-|